-The following system clocks are used to drive the on-chip subsystems:
+The following system clocks are used to drive the on-chip subsystems of the JN5189:

 - The low power wake timers are driven by a low frequency 32 kHz clock. - The main digital systems are driven from a high frequency clock source. - The system controller state machines are driven from a 1 MHz FRO.